IBM/zopeneditor-about/README.md

 - Microsoft VS Code version 1.53.2 or later: We recommend using always the latest VS Code version available.
 However, the required minimal version since v2 of Z Open Editor is now 1.53.2; it was 1.44.0 in v1.
 If you do not have VS Code installed we recommend using the [Visual Studio Code for Java Installer](https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java) provided by Microsoft as it automatically downloads and installs a Java SDK together with VS Code.
 (See, but skip the next bullet for the Java dependency, if you use this option.)

-- Java SDK or JRE version 8 or later - 64 bit: The language servers included in this extension are implemented in Java.
+- Java SDK or JRE version 11 or later - 64 bit: The language servers included in this extension are implemented in Java.
 Therefore, you need to install and configure a 64-bit Java SDK or Runtime in order to start it successfully.
 We recommend installing VS Code for Java as described above, but if you already have VS Code or want to install Java yourself then you can choose from the following options:
-  - You can use versions 8, 11, or 17 of [IBM's Semeru Runtime](https://developer.ibm.com/languages/java/semeru-runtimes/) that can be [downloaded here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
+  - You can use versions 11, or 17 of [IBM's Semeru Runtime](https://developer.ibm.com/languages/java/semeru-runtimes/) that can be [downloaded here](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
-  - You can use [Oracle Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or the LTS versions 11 or 17 of Oracle Java.
+  - You can use [Oracle Java 11](https://www.oracle.com/java/technologies/downloads/#java11) or the LTS versions 17 of Oracle Java.
-  - You can also use version 8, 11, or 17 of the [OpenJDK](https://adoptium.net/index.html?variant=openjdk8&jvmVariant=hotspot).
+  - You can also use version 11, or 17 of the [OpenJDK](https://adoptium.net/index.html).
   - If you are using version 1.1 or newer of Z Open Editor you can also use just a Java Runtime Environments (JRE) as well.
-  - Newer versions of Java should also work, but are not as rigorously tested for Z Open Editor as Java 8 and 11.
+  - Newer versions of Java should also work, but are not as rigorously tested for Z Open Editor as Java 11.
   - Various settings are provided to configure how the extension uses Java.
 See the [Configuring Java](#configuring-java) section below for more details.
-- Zowe CLI 6.33.3 and the Zowe Explorer VS Code extension v2.2.1 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and either IBM RSE API or z/OSMF configured.
+- Zowe CLI 7.3.1 or newer (CLI 6.33.3 and newer also still works) and the Zowe Explorer VS Code extension v2.4.0 or newer: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and either IBM RSE API or z/OSMF configured.
 We strongly recommend that you use Zowe CLI version 7 or newer.
 For more information, see [Installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli) and [VS Code Extension for Zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe#user-content-prerequisites).
 Once installed, you must [create a Zowe CLI user profile](https://ibm.github.io/zopeneditor-about/Docs/interact_zos_overview.html) so that data sets can be found and accessed.

 - (Optional) Git: To use the features that involve Git, you must install Git and have it available in your system path so that VS Code can display it.
 On Macs, Git comes out of the box.
 On Linux, you can install Git with your distribution's package manager.
 On Windows, you can get Git from <https://git-scm.com>.